senlin/so-clean-up-wp-seo/readme.txt

-=== SO Clean Up Yoast SEO ===
+=== SO Hide SEO Bloat ===
 Contributors: senlin
 Donate link: http://so-wp.com/donations
-Tags: clean up, disable, remove, sidebar ads, cartoon, ads, keyword column, description column, nags, tour, yoast seo, traffic light
+Tags: clean up, disable, remove, sidebar ads, cartoon, ads, keyword column, description column, nags, tour, traffic light
 Requires at least: 4.0
-Tested up to: 4.4
+Tested up to: 4.4.1
-Stable tag: 1.7.5
+Stable tag: 1.8.0
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Clean up several things that the Yoast SEO plugin adds to your WordPress Dashboard
+Hide most of the bloat that the Yoast SEO plugin adds to your WordPress Dashboard

 == Description ==

 Almost anyone that uses Yoast SEO by Team Yoast will agree that it is a great SEO plugin, but the developers are adding more and more unwanted things to the WordPress Dashboard.

-The purpose of the SO Clean Up Yoast SEO plugin is to clean up all those unwanted things.
+The purpose of the SO Hide SEO Bloat plugin is to clean up all those unwanted things.

 As per the current release, the plugin removes and/or disables the following unwanted items: